tmfarrell/tmfarrell.github.io/_posts/2018-10-12-why_biomedical_data_scientist_PhD.md

 ---
 layout: post
-title:  "Why You Might Not Need a (Biomedical) Data Scientist with a PhD"
+title:  "Do You Need a (Biomedical) Data Scientist with a PhD?"
 date:   2019-03-11 08:00
 categories: writing
 ---

+Especially

 ## Generalists > Specialists in Data Science